ICCB-Cologne/CNSistent/README.md

 ## `coverage`

+> For all sample statistics, the values are calculated for autosomes, sex chromosomes, and the total genome, with the values being suffixed with `_aut`, `_sex`, `_tot`, respectively.
+If sex chromosomes are missing from data altogether, only `_aut` values are calculated.

 Calculates the coverage of the *CNS* file.
 The coverage is calculated as the fraction of the genome that has a CN value assigned.

 > coverage should ber run on a filled, but **not** imputed dataset.